0mar/mercurial/README.md

 * Configuration

-All free parameters not provided on the command line can be provided in a JSON file.
+All free parameters not provided on the command line can be provided in a configuration file.
-An example file with a set of regular parameters is provided in `params.json`.
+An example file with a set of regular parameters is provided in `configs.ini`.

 * Dependencies